google/ExoPlayer/demos/transformer/README.md

       ${TRANSFORMER_DEMO_ROOT}/src/withMediaPipe/assets
     ```

-1. Select the `withMediaPipe` build variant in Android Studio, then build and
+1. In Android Studio, gradle sync and select the `withMediaPipe` build variant
+    (this will only appear if the AAR is present), then build and run the demo
-    run the demo app and select a MediaPipe-based effect.
+    app and select a MediaPipe-based effect.

 [Transformer]: https://exoplayer.dev/transforming-media.html
 [MediaPipe]: https://google.github.io/mediapipe/